gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Hero.md

 ## Optional Properties

-`AbilityName`: If this upgrade adds an ability, then you must indicate the `DisplayName` field of its `AbilityModel` hero
+`AbilityName`: If this upgrade adds an ability, then you must indicate the `DisplayName` field of its `AbilityModel`

 `AbilityDescription`: What you want the displayed description of the ability to be